Link to Other

 NOTE: If you want more darkroom time outside of class you need to sign up for Photo 102!

-Dropping This is San Diego City College not San Diego City Kindergarten.
+This is San Diego City College not San Diego City Kindergarten.
 As college students you are expected to take responsibility for your own behavior and actions.
 If you decide to drop YOU must alert admissions that you have done so.
 If you do not, at the end of the semester I must enter a grade for every name still on my roster.
-If your name is still on the roster but in my grade sheet there are missing project grades, the odds are good your final grade will not be a good one.
+If your name is still on the roster but in my grade sheet there are missing project grades, poor attendance, anything that is a negative, the odds are high that your final grade will not be a good one.

 Three tardies counts as one unexcused absence according to school policy.

-Grading Please understand clearly, grades are not an entitlement; they are something you earn.
-If you come into a class needing a specific grade for whatever reason, getting it will easy and straightforward -- work hard and earn it.
+Please understand clearly, grades are not an entitlement; they are something you earn.
+If you come into a class needing a specific grade for whatever reason, getting it will be easy and straightforward -- work hard and earn it.
 I do not believe in what used to be called "motivational grading" that held the foolish notion that giving students good grades regardless of work product made them feel better about themselves and want to achieve more.
 In practice it diminished the value and credibility of the whole system and made them not motivated but lazy since they did not have to work for them.
 And I noticed too that when you know you are being given something for nothing it does not make you feel better about yourself.
+Worse it cheated the students who actually earned their grades.

-To help you feel better about yourself I need to help you GET better at what you do.
-In my opinion that approach had the cart before the horse.
+To help you feel better about yourself you need to GET better at what you do.
+In my opinion that "motivational" approach had the cart before the horse.
 I take grades seriously and so should you.
 This is your entree into the world of colleges and universities and may be far different from what you were used to.

 PHOTO & WRITTEN PROJECTS: You will be given a letter grade for each project turned in from A-F.

-An "A" (given for EXCELLENT work as good as your skill/class level could expect) is worth 4 pts,
+An "A" (given for EXCELLENT work as good as your skill/class level could expect) is worth 90-100 points,

-A "B" (given for SUPERIOR work but with some issues) is worth 3 pts, and
+A "B" (given for GOOD work but with some issues) is worth 80-89 points, and

 You will have approximately 7-8 photo projects per semester so missing a project can have a major effect on your grade, easily a whole letter grade.

-But remember, if you come to class already possessing more skills than most, I will expect to see you progress FROM THERE and will not grade positively for sleepwalking through the class.
+But remember, whether in basic or advanced classes, if you come to class already possessing more skills than most, I will expect to see you progress FROM THERE and will not grade positively for sleepwalking through the class.
 If you want more advanced assignments to keep up your interest, let me know.

 TESTS : Tests will be awarded a grade based on the actual points scored compared to the possible points.
 90 to 100 percent will get an "A", 80 to 89 percent will get a "B", and so on.